errearanhas/Deep-Learning/README.md

 ## What is this repository for?
 **tl;dr** --> I hope this repo can be useful, as a reference, for someone interested in Deep Learning. :+1:

-I have recently finished my MSc in Applied Mathematics, and just started a PhD in Artificial Intelligence.
-I have strong interest in Machine Learning and analytics in general, and although formal learning (classmates, books, whiteboard, etc) is of great relevance to me, I am very happy for having so many good free (or almost free) resources available online, helping people all over the world with "on demand learning".
+I recently finished my MSc in Applied Mathematics, and just started a PhD in Artificial Intelligence.
+I have strong interest in Machine Learning and analytics in general, and although formal learning (classmates, books, whiteboard, etc) is of great relevance to me, I feel very happy in finding so many good free (or almost free) resources available online, helping people all over the world with "on demand learning".
 So, I hope this humble repo can be useful for someone out there.

 Note: I will update the repository as I progress through the specialization.